David M. Reed: Bishop

 Reed was elected Suffragan Bishop of West Texas on March 25, 2006, during a special council.
-He was consecrated on August 26, 2006, by the Bishop of Western Louisiana D. Bruce MacPherson.
+He was consecrated on August 26, 2006, with the Bishop of Western Louisiana D. Bruce MacPherson as chief consecrator.
 On October 25, 2014, Reed was elected as Coadjutor Bishop of West Texas and was invested as diocesan bishop on June 3, 2017.

+In April 2022, Reed announced his plan to retire from his role as diocesan bishop in late 2023.